matrix-org/matrix-spec-proposals/drafts/client-server-v2.rst

 - How do you delete state?
 - Paginating on global initial sync e.g. 10 most recently active rooms.
 - How do you determine the capabilities of a given HS?
+- Requesting context (read: events around) around an arbitrary event (which may have been 6 months ago)

 These issues are federation-related which have not been addressed: